aljpetri/isONform/README.md

 isONform_parallel --fastq_folder path/to/input/files --t <nr_cores> --outfolder /path/to/outfolder --split_wrt_batches
 ```

-Note: Please always give absolute paths to the files or folders
+Note: Please always use absolute paths to the files or folders

 The full isON-pipeline (isONclust, isONcorrect, isONform) can be found [here](https://github.com/aljpetri/isONform/blob/master/isON_pipeline.sh) and is run via: